 As they near the corner of Grant & Fresno they hear nothing, and begin to fear the worst; but they do see a faint light.
 Then they notice the doorman, a spectral figure with a long grizzled prospector’s beard that suggests he’s been Rip Van Winkling in that very doorway since the 1890s.
 But in a sign of the times, the doorman has a smartphone held up close to his face, bathing his cotton white prospector’s beard in a puddle of icy blue light.

 As the travelers peer into the darkness behind the doorman, they are flooded with relief to see the timeless visage of a drum, bass, guitar, and keyboard.
 It’s a band alright.
-The band is out back taking five, but just by looking at the setup, the visitors can tell that they’re playing barroom blues and rock this evening.
+The band happens to be out back taking five at the moment, but just by looking at the setup, the visitors can tell that they’re playing barroom blues and rock this evening.